michaelimfeld/adapo/README.md

 # csgo server assembler/installer

-This python application has the goal to setup/install a Counter-Strike: Global Offensive Servers inlcuding metamod, sourcemod and its plugins by only reading a text based configuration file.
+This python application has the goal to setup/install Counter-Strike: Global Offensive Servers inlcuding metamod, sourcemod and its plugins by only reading a text based configuration file.
 To install custom sourcemod plugins an additional data folder is required. (see sourcemod data)

 This software will be designed for deploying multiple CS:GO Servers with SaltStack.